-If you need a new electricity meter installing in your business premises then we’re happy to help you with this.
-Simply give us a call on 0800 326 5517 and we’ll be able to walk you through the process.
+If you need a new electricity meter at your business premises, we can help.
+Simply give us a call on 0800 326 5517 and we’ll walk you through the process.

-Below is a list of FAQ’s about information that you may be asked to provide to help us get your new meter installation up and running.
-If you’re confused by any elements of this or are not sure where to find any of this information then please don’t hesitate to get in touch with us on 0800 326 5517 and we can assist you.
+Here are some FAQ’s about what you may need to provide to help us get your new meter sorted.
+If you’re not sure about any of this, don’t hesitate to get in touch with us on 0800 326 5517 and we can help you.

-If the business premises are already supplied with electricity then great, this makes the process a lot easier.
+If the business premises already has an electricity supply, this makes the process a lot easier.
 If not, then new cabling will need to be installed.
-This process can take up to 12 weeks to complete so be sure to factor it in to your plans for the business premises.
+This can take up to 12 weeks, so be sure to factor it in to your plans for the business premises.

 MPAN (or Metering Point Administration Number) is a unique reference number for your electricity supply.
 It will be 13 digits long and begin with an S as shown in the example below:

-For existing connections it can be found on a previous electricity bill or your landlord should be able to provide this information.
+If the premises already has an electricity supply, you can find the MPAN on a previous electricity bill.
+Or, your landlord should be able to provide this information.
 If you can’t find it you can get in touch with your local energy distributor and they should be able to tell you what your MPAN is.

-For new connections you will be able to find the MPAN in your new connection agreement documentation.
+For brand new connections, you’ll find the MPAN in your new connection agreement paperwork.

-Once an agreement has been reached with an energy provider to supply the property, it usually takes around 2-3 weeks, for an electricity meter to be installed.
+Once you’ve reached an agreement with an energy provider to supply the property, it usually takes around 2-3 weeks to get an electricity meter installed.
 With this in mind, you should ask for a new meter from your business electricity supplier at least a month before you need to start using electricity at the premises.

-KVA (or Kilo Volt Amperes) is the total amount of electricity that you can draw from the grid at any time, and the details of this can be found on your new connection agreement documentation.
+KVA (or Kilo Volt Amperes) is the total amount of electricity that you can draw from the grid at any time.
+You can find this information on your new connection agreement documentation.
 This should be adjusted to suit the needs and demands of your business.

 If, for example, you’ve moved into an existing business premises and the previous tenant ran a lot of power intensive machinery, you may find that the KVA is set too high and you’re drawing (and paying for) more electricity than you need.
 Equally, you may have a lot of energy intensive equipment that needs a higher KVA to power it all.

-Single and three phase power systems simply refer to units using alternating current (AC) electric power, with the main difference between the two being the constancy of delivery.
+Single and three-phase power systems are different units using alternating current (AC) electric power.
+The main difference is the constancy of delivery.

-If your business uses electricity to run things like lighting and heating, it will most likely only need a single phase electricity supply.
+If your business uses mainly electricity to run things like lighting and heating, it will probably only need a single phase electricity supply.
 If it runs heavy duty machinery, or anything that will place a significant strain on the grid, then it’ll need a three-phase supply to keep up with demand.